 - “Just” Friends.
 This is often referred to as an emotional affair.
 The relationship is justified and explained as an opposite friendship, however it goes far beyond being friends.
 The betraying spouse shares information with the “friend” that should be exclusive to the marriage.
 This type of marital affair can be just as much a betrayal, if not more so, than a sexual affair.
 The lack of sexual involvement is often used as a rationalization as to why it’s not it’s not an affair.
 The betrayer may be so deeply involved in this emotional affair that they truly believe that this is simply a close friendship.
 Their “friend,” however, is fulfilling intimate emotional needs that only a spouse should fulfill.
 In fact, this person has a greater level of emotional intimacy with the affair partner than with their mate.
 The unfaithful spouse may even become more protective of their affair partner than of their mate.
 This type of affair is most often discovered when there is an errant text or email that reveals the emotional depth and intensity of the relationship.

 - Serial Cheater/Sex Addict.
 The serial cheater has a habitual pattern of extramarital sexual behaviors – strip clubs, illicit massage parlors, viewing pornography, excessive masturbation, prostitutes, etc. Most often these behaviors were present before the marriage, but stopped for a while after the marriage before beginning again.
 Most of these sex addicts describe themselves as relatively happy in their relationship and want their marriage.
+Sometimes the wife will feel like her husband only wants sex but no intimacy.
+This is not always the case as you can see in this article.
 However, they’ve never been able to find complete fulfillment from it because they are enslaved by obsessive needs and compulsive behaviors.
 As difficult to believe as it is, sex addicts truly feel powerless in their ability to control their desires.
 Typically, the betrayer wants to save their marriage, but still have a compelling drive to look elsewhere to meet their needs.
 They will experience times of sobriety in which they do not engage in the compulsive behaviors, only to relapse.
 Frequently the betrayer deals with a deep sense of guilt and shame.
 Until the chains of shame are broken, the shameful behavior will repeat itself creating more shame in a vicious cycle.

 - Romance Addict.
 Romance addiction, the tendency to crave infatuation, tends to occur more frequently with females than with males.
 The romance addict is addicted to falling in love.
 Love addiction marital affairs differ from sex addict marital affairs in that, although they have an addictive quality to them, they are more about the intensity of a new relationship than sex (although sex is often involved).
 Love addicts tend to move from one relationship to the next and they will oftentimes feel very uncomfortable or lost if they are not involved in an intense relationship.
 This kind of affair can be an obsession that is not reciprocated with the cheater feeling that they’ve married the wrong person and spending up to 80% of their time thinking about their obsession.